grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [ ] make sure you are consistent about crew quarters and galley being on the middle deck (see diagram)
 * [-] consider using 'nominal' to mean anything you want it to.
 	* might be too on-the-nose
+	* I've deleted it in all places the prose has it. left it once in dialog
 * [ ] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
 * [ ] Hemi calls Percy "Sylvia"; everyone else calls her captain
 	* [ ] Hemi uses Sylvia as a whole name exclusively, not Syl.